 The money will now be allocated to the six schools in the WNESU’s four districts -- Rockingham, Westminster, Athens and Grafton.

 Kibbe said $128,272 for the early education centers -- in Bellows Falls, Athens and Westminster -- is being funded out of the supervisory union.
 He and McAuliffe explained, however, that costs are not the only reason the budget is increasing.
-They said local funding is seeing a spike because a pool of surplus Medicaid funds that previously financed the centers
+They said local funding is seeing a spike because a pool of surplus Medicaid funds that previously financed the centers is now largely depleted.

 "This is the last year, currently, that we will have money in the pool," Kibbe said.
 "We do bring in Medicaid money every year, so that’s part of the way we’ll fund it.
 But we are also starting to have to fund it at the local level."

 Another reason for the increased budget is that the health insurance, through the Vermont School Board Insurance Trust, is going up about 13 percent.
 Kibbe said there will be a 5-percent increase in the share each employee pays, which will have a sizable impact on all the individual school boards’ budgets.